arapat/aws-jupyter/QuickStartGuide.md

-This is a step-by-step guide for running Jupyter on AWS.
+This is a quick-start guide for running Jupyter on AWS.
+It is an example to show what you can do with `aws-jupyter`.
+You can also try this example by running `launch-aws-jupyter` in the command line, which will prompt a step-by-step guide to walk you through this example.

-Please read [README](README.md) for the detailed documentation.
+Please read [README](README.md) for more information.

 ## Run Jupyter on AWS

-You can also try this example by running `launch-aws-jupyter` in the command line.

 0. Check configuration